 A CT scan may be utilized in certain circumstances, such as in undifferentiated severe abdominal or back pain.

-Endoscopy is necessary when alarm symptoms are present, or in any patient over age 50 who is not up to date with colon cancer screening, in those with a strong family history of colon cancer, and in those whom surgery is being considered for treatment of severe constipation.
+Endoscopy is necessary when alarm symptoms are present, or in any patient over age 50 who is not up to date with colon cancer screening, in those with a strong family history of colon cancer, and in those for whom surgery is being considered for treatment of severe constipation.
 Additionally, patients may be candidates for endoscopy if they present without alarm symptoms or other symptoms of organic disease and have failed a trial of conservative therapy.

 If history, physical examination, and imaging studies are normal, colonic transit studies (radiopaque marker studies) or motility studies (colonic or anorectal manometry) can help identify less common causes of constipation.

 Treatment of any identified cause should be attempted before medications are considered.
-For functional constipation, conservative therapy is preferred which includes patient education and dietary changes.
+For functional constipation, conservative therapy is preferred, which includes patient education and dietary changes.
 When necessary, bulk-forming laxatives and/or non-bulk-forming laxatives or enemas can be used.
 The combination of fiber and fluid intake influences stool output in a dose-response relationship (see Nutritional Considerations below).
 Physical activity may also be beneficial.

 Simple therapies, including supplemental fruit juices with sorbitol (for infants already eating solid foods), and those therapies mentioned above, should be tried first.
 Glycerin suppositories or rectal stimulation with a lubricated thermometer may occasionally be used if absolutely required.
 Enemas and stimulant laxatives should not be used in infants.

-Laxatives should only be considered when an adequate trial of conservative therapy has failed or in complicated cases.
+Laxatives should be considered only when an adequate trial of conservative therapy has failed or in complicated cases.
 Although they are generally well tolerated, laxatives may cause abdominal distention, nausea, anorexia, cramps, gas, and (rarely) diarrhea severe enough to produce malabsorption or dangerous electrolyte imbalances, which may worsen with continual use.
 Laxative abuse is not as common as previously thought but does occur in about 5% of the general population.
 Clinicians should be cautious of these implications when prescribing laxatives.

 Bulk-forming agents (e.g., oral fiber supplements such as psyllium, methylcellulose, and polycarbophil) hold water in the intestinal contents, increasing and softening fecal bulk.
 However, they can also worsen symptoms of constipation, and patients should be warned of this possibility prior to initiating supplements.